The Story of Israel

 In Genesis God forms woman from man’s rib.
 Eskimos say woman was created from man’s thumb.

 What does it mean to say that human beings are made in God’s image?
-The Bible never defines this specifically but there are many possibilities, including the ability to communicate and form relationships, to reason, to create (the first quality we learn about God).
+The Bible never defines this idea specifically, but there are many possibilities, including the ability to communicate and form relationships, to reason, to create (the first quality we learn about God).
 Human life has inherent dignity and value because of this divine image within us.
 All people, whether or not they acknowledge God as their creator, are made in His image and thus deserve our respect and fair treatment.

 God created men and women who are different.
 Both sexes have equal dignity and value, but their differences are important to God.
 God created us to need one another; He created us for community.
 Human beings were designed to be incomplete without this community.
 We can serve one another, meet the other’s needs with our different abilities and create a community of mutual interdependence.
 In the NT, Paul uses the image of the body to describe how the different parts of the church help and support one another (1 Cor.
 12).